DjDCH/launchpad-app/README.md

 * http://global.novationmusic.com/support/product-downloads?product=Launchpad

-Then, add the following in your package.json file:

-    "dependencies": {
-      "launchpad-app": "git://github.com/DjDCH/launchpad-app.git"
-    }

-Finally, use npm to install the dependencies:
+Then, use npm to install the dependencies and to add them to your package.json file:

-    npm install
+    npm install launchpad-app --save

 Usage
 -----